BrishaP/orbitTrack/README.md

 	•	Explore Debris Education: Learn more about each debris piece through tooltips and facts.
 	•	Simulate Cleanup Missions: Experiment with cleanup methods in simulation mode.

-Technologies
+# Technologies

-Sky Safe is built with the following technologies:
+# Sky Safe is built with the following technologies:

 	•	Frontend: React, Leaflet, Three.js, CesiumJS (for interactive 3D view)
 	•	Backend/API: Space-Track API, custom algorithms for collision detection and orbital prediction
 	•	Styling: CSS, with light/dark mode support
 	•	Data Processing: Node.js (for data fetching and processing), SGP4 library (for orbital mechanics)

-Contributing
+# Contributing

 We welcome contributions to Sky Safe!
-To contribute:
+To contribute: Please let us know prior

 	1. Fork the repository.
 	2. Create a new branch for your feature or bugfix: